project-jobblog/project-jobblog/_posts/2021-09-07-how-to-get-hired-faster.md

 Continue the interview regardless of the outcome.
 Some businesses may require the role straight away.
 Others might not be in such a hurry.
 A thank-you message to your interviewer for their time in considering you as a candidate communicates a more positive message than anything else.
 Even if you weren&#8217;t selected for the final position, thanking them for their time is a good idea because you never know where your career path will lead you in the future.

-Having a positive attitude and knowing how to make your CV stand out from the piles and mounds of resumes on the headhunter&#8217;s desk are the keys to getting recruited quickly. **Jobs Searches** provides a variety of tools and advice to assist you in creating a world-class resume that will set you apart from the competition.
+Having a positive attitude and knowing how to make your CV stand out from the piles and mounds of resumes on the headhunter&#8217;s desk are the keys to getting recruited quickly. **PH Careers** provides a variety of tools and advice to assist you in creating a world-class resume that will set you apart from the competition.
 Your next project is just around the corner with these tools on your side.